frontegg/frontegg-angular/projects/auth/README.md

 ```
 ### `backgroundImage <string>`

-*(optional)* CSS Color uses to for authentication page background color
+*(optional)* The CSS Color is used to for authentication page background color
 ```ts
 {
   plugins: [